docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 ### Deployments

 Last but not least, the `Deployment` becomes the most complex component.
-The deployment brings maximal security measures without compromising on ease of use.
+It instructs Kubernetes how to run the docker-mailserver container and how to apply your ConfigMaps and persisted storage.
+Additionally, we can set options to enforce runtime security here.

 ```yaml
 ---